-It has been used for thousands of years in Indian and chinese medicine, as an anti-inflammatory and for the treatment of flatulence, jaundice, menstrual difficulties, hematuria, hemorrhage, and colic.
+It has been used for thousands of years in Indian and Chinese medicine, as an anti-inflammatory and for the treatment of flatulence, jaundice, menstrual difficulties, hematuria, hemorrhage, and colic.
 Turmeric is also applied locally in poultices to relieve pain and inflammation.
-In India, Curcuma Longa has been used as a home remedy to treat a wide variety of ailments including stomach ache, skin problems, muscular problems and arthritis.
-The chinese use turmeric as a topical analgesic, for colic, hepatitis, ringworm and chest pain.
+In India, Curcuma Longa has been used as a home remedy to treat a wide variety of ailments including stomach aches, skin problems, muscular problems, and arthritis.
+The Chinese use turmeric as a topical analgesic, for colic, hepatitis, ringworm, and chest pain.

 Anti-inflammatory health benefits of turmeric

 Turmeric possesses curcumin which exhibits anti-inflammatory effects.
 Studies done on animals show, that oral administration of Curcuma longa, significantly reduced inflammatory swelling.
 It is used to treat gastrointestinal and upper respiratory problems.
 Turmeric has also been shown to inhibit ulcer formation caused by stress and alcohol.
 Curcumin may also be applied topically to counteract inflammation and irritation associated with inflammatory skin conditions and allergies.